iBorodai/nodejs-rabbitmq-tutorial/README.md

-# nodejs-rabbitmq-tutorial
+# RabbitMQ tutorials implementstion for NodeJS

-RabbitMq tutorials implementation for nodeJS
+** To get dependencies use NPM from root proj directory **